 Blood tests may also be done to check blood counts and evaluate how the liver and kidneys are working.
 There is no specific blood test for Hodgkin lymphoma, but changes in blood counts, such as unexplained anemia or a low number of red blood cells, are sometimes more common in children with Hodgkin lymphoma.

 Biopsy.
 If the lymph nodes do not feel normal when the doctor examines them and do not respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
 Hodgkin lymphoma makes a distinctive kind of abnormal cell, called a Reed-Sternberg cell, which is easily identified under the microscope.
-The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope, which is done by a pathologist.
+The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The process of removing the tissue for examination is called a biopsy.

 To perform a standard biopsy for Hodgkin lymphoma, a surgeon cuts through the skin and removes an entire lymph node or a piece of a mass of lymph nodes.
 In children, a lymph node biopsy is usually performed with general anesthesia or conscious sedation, in which the child is awake but the pain and discomfort are lessened with medication.

 Sometimes, a doctor may first try to obtain tissue from the lymph node by doing a fine needle aspiration biopsy.
 In this test, a thin needle is used to remove small amounts of fluid and tissue from the lymph node.
 This type of biopsy may not provide enough tissue to diagnose the disease, so it is recommended only when a standard, surgical biopsy may be too difficult or dangerous to perform.